skrattaren/apf.rst/apf.rst

   shoulder?'
 'It's, er, it's, er, it's the Blue Bird of Happiness' said the Cheerful Fairy."

-  In "`The Blue Bird`_" by Maurice Maeterlinck, published in German in 1909, two children set off on a long journey to find the Blue Bird of Happiness, only to learn that it was in their own back garden all along.
+  In **The Blue Bird** by Maurice Maeterlinck, published in German in 1909, two children set off on a long journey to find the Blue Bird of Happiness, only to learn that it was in their own back garden all along.